AvitalTamir/contextdb/README.md

 ## 🙏 Acknowledgments

-- **TigerBeetle**: Inspiration for append-only, deterministic design
+- **TigerBeetle**: Inspiration for deterministic, high-performance memory backend design
+- **Model Context Protocol (MCP)**: Standard for LLM tool integration and memory access
-- **Apache Iceberg**: Inspiration for snapshot-based storage format
+- **Apache Iceberg**: Inspiration for immutable, time-travel capable memory snapshots
-- **Zig Community**: For the amazing language and ecosystem
+- **Zig Community**: For the amazing language perfect for system-level LLM infrastructure

 ---

+**Memora**: *Building the memory layer for the age of AI* 🧠✨

-Built with ❤️ and **Zig** for high-performance hybrid data processing.
+Built with ❤️ and **Zig** for high-performance LLM memory infrastructure.